cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 generates your bill.
 However we have deprecated this approach in favor of simply using AWS CloudWatch.
 This is an alarm that goes off every day and triggers a Lambda function that tallies up and emails your daily spend.
 Said Lambda function has permission to scan through the DLT billing record (which is comma separated text) to do its sums.
 It is also doing account breakdown sums based on resource tagging.
-The costs of untagged resources are also tallied.
-Notice therefore that you receive your total burn broken into a sum of tagged and un-tagged resources.
-If resource tagging is an important part of your cost management (perhaps you are conducting two different research projects under one AWS/DLT account) then the *untagged* cost will give you an idea of what costs you are currently not tracking.
+Let's digress on this for a moment.

+hobie would like to point out, ma'am, that he's not sure we made it clear that the account owner needs to turn on the S3 bucket access... but he's not sure how that goes now. perhaps it is quite simple?

+#### What is resource tagging and why do I care?

+The costs of untagged resources are tallied and reported in the body of your burn email.
+This is based on the **Owner** tag, a key which should have a value equal to one of your IAM User IDs.
+By summing by Owner you can determine cost/burn over any time period for a user or set of users.
+Perhaps you are running two different research projects using one AWS/DLT account.
+The tagged sums help you split your total bill; and the *untagged* cost will give you a sense of how much you are spending that is untraceable.

+#### What is auto-tagging?

+hobie would like to suggest a sequence of events for integrating auto-tagging

+- Replace this section with a short description of auto-tagging
+- Re-name the AWS 'Cost Tracking' page to 'Auto-tagging resources'
+- Rewrite that page to harmonize with this one
+- Combine that page with this one and blow that page away

+## Procedural to set up the cost (burn) notification email

+### Intro

 From a builder's point of view we take the following steps: